NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Class Features/The Distant Grasp.md

 surface: [[Spells/Telekinetic Rend|Telekinetic Rend]]

 **Amp** Your thoughts expand in scope and power.
 The bursts deal 1d6 bludgeoning damage and 1d6 slashing damage, instead of the usual damage.
-A creature that critically fails its save is also [[Conditions/Stunned 1|Stunned 1]].
+A creature that critically fails its save is also [[Conditions/Stunned|Stunned 1]].

 **Amp Heightened (+2)** Both types of damage increase by 1d6 instead of just one.
-Add a third non-overlapping 5-foot burst to the area.
+Add a third non-overlapping @Template\[burst|distance:5\] to the area.

 deeper: [[Spells/Vector Screen|Vector Screen]]